FGMEMBERS/B-52F/B-52F-readme.txt

 fdm should be regarded as developmental and still incorporating a lot of guesswork.

-While the low altitude performance seems more or less acceptable, it cant reach it's service ceiling of 46,700ft with a useful fuel load.

 The fdm is configured for a full fuel load - this just about represents the heaviest weight at which the B-52F operated.